Climate Change (TCFD)

 • S-POOL

-Our response to transition risks, such as carbon pricing systems, is to promote Groupwide decarbonization.
+We are promoting decarbonization across the Group in response to transition risks such as carbon pricing.
 Since the fiscal year ended November 2023, our head office has been switching to renewable energy programs and purchasing non-fossil fuel certificates.
-As a result, in the fiscal year ending November 2024, approximately 9% of the electricity we used was derived from renewable energy sources.
+As a result, in the fiscal year ending November 2025, approximately 9% of our total energy consumption comes from renewable energy sources.

-To capture opportunities, in addition to our traditional services for corporate clients, we began providing decarbonization transition support services for municipal authorities in the fiscal year ended November 2023.
-These services support the promotion of zero-carbon cities by enabling municipalities to calculate and reduce their GHG emissions.
-In the fiscal year ending November 2024, we concluded new comprehensive cooperation agreements with six municipal authorities aimed at realizing zero-carbon cities, bringing the total number of such agreements to 18 nationwide.
+To create new opportunities, in addition to our services for corporate clients, we began offering decarbonization support services for municipalities in the fiscal year ended November 2023.
+These services help municipalities calculate and reduce their GHG emissions and support the development of zero-carbon cities.
+By the fiscal year ending November 2025, we had signed a total of 29 comprehensive cooperation agreements with municipalities across Japan.

 • S-POOL Plus